EDITOR’S NOTE: Updated February 2019 with a few follow-up details about our warranty experience.

 To put it politely, this seems like a lean operation.

 One more thing: I must emphasize that Aldi’s customer service has been helpful and prompt the whole time.
 I expected them to be helpful based on past experiences I’ve had and based on what I’ve heard from other customers, and they were.
 However, both of us — Aldi customer support and I — have had difficulty getting a response from Fulfillment Services.
-At the time of this publication, my issue is resolved, with Fulfillment Services sending me a compensation check in the mail for just over half the amount of my purchase price.
+I never received replacement parts for my desk, but I consider my issue to be resolved because Fulfillment Services sent me a compensation check in the mail for just over half the amount of my purchase price.